 then you have a valid claim of self-defense.

 (Note that self-defense is not an affirmative defense; therefore, the defendant does not have the burden of proof to show they acted in self-defense.
 Instead, once a defendant raises self-defense, the prosecutor has the additional burden of proof to show that the defendant did not act in self-defense.)

 If you are unconscious while you commit a crime, California law excuses your actions.26 This legal defense is applicable to people who, for example, commit criminal acts while

 - suffering from an epileptic seizure, or

 - who are involuntarily intoxicated.

-On that note, it is important to understand that if you commit a crime while unconscious or sleeping… but while voluntarily intoxicated… you will still be held criminally liable.
+If you commit a crime while unconscious or sleeping – but while voluntarily intoxicated – you will still be held criminally liable.
 The most common example of this is “sleep-driving” while under the influence of Ambien or Lunesta27.

-But you are only “involuntarily” intoxicated if you didn’t voluntarily consume any alcohol and/or drugs.31 If, for example, you voluntarily smoked a joint… but didn’t realize that it was actually laced with PCP… you can’t then claim involuntary intoxication.32
+You are only “involuntarily” intoxicated if you did not voluntarily consume any alcohol and/or drugs.31 If, for example, you voluntarily smoked a joint – but did not realize that it was actually laced with PCP – you cannot then claim involuntary intoxication.32

 For a more detailed discussion, visit our page on drug or alcohol intoxication as a legal defense in California criminal law.